 9.4 Evidence-Based Practice and Research

-There are many ties between safe, quality patient-centered care; evidence-based practice; research; and quality improvement.
+There are many ties between safe, quality client-centered care; evidence-based practice; research; and quality improvement.
 These concepts fall under the umbrella term “scholarly inquiry.”
 All nurses should be involved in scholarly inquiry related to their nursing practice, no matter what agency they work.
 The American Nursing Association (ANA) Standard of Professional Performance called Scholarly Inquiry lists competencies related to incorporating evidence-based practice and research for all nurses.
 See the following box for a list of these competencies.[1]

 Competencies of ANA’s Scholarly Inquiry Standard of Professional Performance[2]